Mastercard/bundle-client-reference-app/README.md

 > Case 6: [REPLACE USER'S PAN FOR ALL PRODUCTS TIED TO THE EXISTING PAN](https://developer.mastercard.com/documentation/bundleenablement#patch-replace-account)

   - PAN STAND FOR PRIMARY ACCOUNT NUMBER
-  - The Bundle Profile API allows to replace user PAN Account across Product (s) that have PAN enrolled and tagged to it.
+  - The Bundle Profile API allows to replace user PAN Account with the given new PAN Account on a enrolled product for a specific user passed in the API Endpoint.
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |